rimjhimroy/TEPID-fix/README.md

 Tepid-map has been modified at the sorting step with to adapt to the samtools version:
 `samtools sort -@ $proc -o "${fname}.bam" "${fname}_unsort.bam"`
 Tepid-discover has been modified in calc_cov method to accomodate genomes with no chromosomes but only scaffolds
-Tepid-refine has been modified to fix error related to global variable "options" not being found in the function `process_merged`.
+Tepid-refine has been modified to fix error related to global variable "options" not being found in the function `process_missed`.

 ## Testing